Retief of the CDT: Information about this great science fiction series and two fan fiction short stories

 I recently received an email from Mr. Roland Volz, the most knowledgeable Retief expert I know.
 He explained that the dates listed in the preambles to several of the stories are not the dates the adventures took place, but the dates of the records of those adventures.
 I've reread the preambles in question and have to say that Mr. Volz is 100-percent correct.
 (Thanks, Roland!)
 How I missed this obvious fact I'll never know.
 I am deeply indebted to Roland for letting me know about this mistake and I apologize to anyone whom I mislead.

 I've left these dates in the chronological listing above because even if they don't reflect when the adventures took place, they none-the-less appear to reflect the chronological order of these adventures as evidenced by the consistency of these dates with references to earlier stories within later stories.
+Additonally, it makes sense that the historical records would follow the same chronology as the actual events.

 Mr. Volz estimates that the actual Retief adventures took (will take?) place sometime in the 27th or perhaps 28th century A.D.
 Precision isn't possible because of dearth of information upon which to base such an estimate and certain inconsistencies in the Retief stories.